$130,000 in sales. A 270% increase in revenue. All for a customer acquisition cost of $0.

 Here’s what we learnt from looking at the brands above:

-- Use trending audio clips - Using viral audio increases your video’s chance of going viral, too.
+- Use viral clips and trends: Using viral audio increases your video’s chance of going viral, too.
 Just make sure you can relate it back to what you do.

 Get your TikTok content in order

-You’re ready to start creating a load of videos for your TikTok.
+You’re ready to take advantage of social commerce and want to create original content for your TikTok.
 Before you dive in, take a minute to think about how you want to store, organise and use the videos you’re about to create.

 Why?
-Because if you’re an ecommerce marketer, you’ll already be dealing with loads of assets every day - like product shots, email graphics, Instagram ads and Shopify banners.
-And now you’re about to add more content to the mix.
+Because if you’re an ecommerce marketer, you’ll already be dealing with loads of assets every day - like product shots, email graphics, video ads and Shopify banners.
 How do you want to store it all and make it accessible to the rest of your team?

 Google Drive, you say?
 There’s a better way.
 Using a flexible, affordable digital asset management (DAM) tool like Dash is the way to go.
 You can tag your video content by how well it performed, share easily with your team - and move all your other visual contents into Dash while you’re at it.
 Try it yourself for free and see what you think.